patrivet/flickr-photo-stream/README.md

  3. Run app ```npm start```

 ## Enhancements:
-- Try out a feed from the Flickr API
+- [ ] Try out a feed from the Flickr API
-- Ability to bookmark a photo, and view in bookmarks tab.
+- [x] Ability to bookmark a photo, and view in bookmarks tab.
+- [ ] Make responsive

 ## Live app:
 See the app hosted [here](https://flickr-photo-stream.netlify.app/)